TooTallNate/node-spotify-web/README.md

 -------

 Here's an example of logging in to the Spotify server and creating a session.
-Then requesting the metadata for a given track URI, and plays the track audio file through the speakers:
+Then requesting the metadata for a given track URI, and playing the track audio file through the speakers:

 ``` javascript